jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 with no benefit.

 On the other hand, if your website was say, a low traffic internal website with only a few dozen hits per day, then the plan to parallelize would likely pay off, as there will always be spare cores to crunch the numbers fast.
+You have to consider the overall CPU utilization of your webserver, and how your parellelized function will interact with the other jobs going on.
+Will it thrash the L1 cache and slow other things down?
+Test and measure.

 Another scenario, say you are working on 3D game, you have some trick physics math where you need to crunch numbers, maybe adding realistic building physics to Minecraft.
 But separate threads are already handling procedural generation of new chunks, rendering, networking, and player input.
 If